Mark Pepperday

 Mark Pepperday (born 15 March 1961) is a British figure skating coach and former competitor.
 He is the 1977 World Junior silver medalist.
 His highest placement at the European Championships was 14th, in 1981, and his highest placement at the World Championships was 20th, in 1983.

+Early life

+He lived on 15 Mansfield Road in Selston, and attended the Matthew Holland Comprehensive School.
+His parents were Colin and Marlene.
+His cousin Michael Aldred, from Derwent Road in Kirkby-in-Ashfield, also ice skated with Catherine Barker in the mid-1980s.

+Career

 After retiring from competition, Pepperday toured with Holiday on Ice for three and a half years and became a skating coach.
 He has been based at Bülacher Eislaufclub in Bülach, Switzerland.
 He has coached Sarah Meier, Moris Pfeifhofer, and Myriam Leuenberger, among others.

 Mark Pepperday and Anita Pepperday-Siegfried have founded Pepperday's Pro Ice Skating in 2019 and offer ice skating trainings in Bülach, Switzerland and Dübendorf, Switzerland.

+Currently he is training at the Eislaufclub, Küsnacht ECK in Küsnacht, Switzerland.